SericX/StreamerBot-custom-commands/README.md

+# What is this repo?
-# Somewhere to put my C# Streamerbot commands
+Somewhere to keep my custom Streamer.bot commands

-These classes are intended to be copy-pastable into a Streamer.bot 'Execute C# Code' sub-action.
+# What can I find here?

 ## QuoteSearch
-### What it do?
-Allows users to search for quotes by string.
+Allows users to search for quotes by string (Streamer.bot v1.0.0+ only)
-### How it do?
-!quotesaerch searchterm